andr-ew/eggs/README.md

 **keymap:** grid keyboard. edit the tuning using **scale** & **key**

+**slew/pulse:**
-**slew:** hold to enable pitch slew.
+- **crow output only:** hold to enable pitch slew.
 8 keys to the right select slew time
+- **when the arquencer is active, all modes:** pulse to the next step in the sequence. modulate this with crow to drive the sequence with an LFO/clock
+- **all other outputs, non-arquencer:** do nothing

 **latch:** make it drone